 - Milwaukee shuttle departs from Milwaukee (MKE) Int’l Airport at 3pm CDT on Thursday 10/17/2019.

 It was important for us to hold this retreat in the Midwest since the bulk of the North American taiko conferences, retreats and workshops are held on the coasts.
 Secondly, we wanted to surround ourselves with the beauty and serenity of nature as a way to bring focus, intention and inspiration to the retreat’s activities.
 Lake Beulah in Mukwonago is nestled on 340 beautiful wooded acres with some of Wisconsin’s best preserved kettles and moraines – the perfect spot for a taiko getaway!

 Yes!
 We will have a marketplace at the retreat and in late August will begin taking pre-orders that can be picked up at the retreat.
-Shipping charge is waived for all pre-orders.
+Shipping charges are waived for all pre-orders, it is a great opportunity to coordinate purchases for other members of your ensemble who do not plan to attend the retreat .
 We’ll send a note to registrants when the pre-order window opens.
-You can browse the kaDON store (www.kadon.com/store) or request items Miyamoto Unosuke Shoten’s entire catalog by emailing firstname.lastname@example.org.
-We have access to Miyamoto Unosuke Shoten’s entire catalog!
+You can browse the kaDON store (www.kadon.com/store) or request items from Miyamoto Unosuke Shoten’s entire catalog by emailing firstname.lastname@example.org.